-Android unit test
+Running a unit test ⚓

 This tutorial tells you how to run a unit test against your app and how to generate test reports using your primary workflow.

-Android Lint steps which are responsible for performing unit test on your build.
+Luckily, your Android primary workflow already contains the Android Unit Test Step which is responsible for performing unit test on your build.

 You can check your Android unit test results on the Test Reports page.
 The Android Unit Test Step generates and exports unit test reports into the